graphql/graphql-spec/spec/Section 3 -- Type System.md

 large 128-bit random numbers, to base64 encoded values, or string values of a format like [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier).

-GraphQL servers should coerce as appropriate given the ID formats they expect.
+GraphQL services should coerce as appropriate given the ID formats they expect.
 When coercion is not possible they must raise a field error.

 **Input Coercion**

-When expected as an input type, any string (such as `"4"`) or integer (such as `4` or `-4`) input value should be coerced to ID as appropriate for the ID formats a given GraphQL server expects.
+When expected as an input type, any string (such as `"4"`) or integer (such as `4` or `-4`) input value should be coerced to ID as appropriate for the ID formats a given GraphQL service expects.
 Any other input value, including float input values (such as `4.0`), must raise a query error indicating an incorrect type.